Henry Benjamin Pyrgos made his Scotland debut as a second-half substitute for Mike Blair against New Zealand in the first Autumn Test of 2012.

 Pyrgos was back fit and in the squad for the summer tour to Japan, captaining the side (his third cap as skipper) and kicking nine points in the second Test.

-Henry returned to Scotland A duty in their thumping victory over England Saxons earlier this year.
-He qualifies for Scotland through his mum, who was born in Grangemouth, while his grandparents were born in Dundee.
+A former pupil of Bryanston School in Dorset, Henry is eligible for Scotland through his mum, who was born in Grangemouth, while his grandparents were born in Dundee.

-During a visit to New Zealand he was included in the Wanganui province’s youth squad.
+He represented Scottish Exiles at under-18, under-19, and under-20 levels, as well as Northampton Saints’ under-18 and under-19 teams and, during a visit to New Zealand, he was included in the Wanganui province’s youth squad.